MOLESEY HEAD RACES

-- Red or Yellow boards may be displayed at Molesey Lock.
+Red or Yellow boards may be displayed at Molesey Lock.
 Advice must be taken from the Environment Agency and the Risk Assessment consulted to ensure that all resources are in place.
-A meeting of race officials, including the Secretary, Chief Umpire and TRUC Commissioner if available, will take place at 11.45 before the safety briefing to take a final view of conditions.
-One factor will be current speed past Molesey Boat Club and this will be determined by a STICK TEST.
+Meetings of race officials, including the Secretary, Chief Umpire, Safety Officer (and TRUC Commissioner if available), will have taken place already on the Wednesday and Friday before the Head Races, but the final one will be at 8.45 a.m. on the Saturday of the event, before the first race, to take a final view of conditions.
+Apart from Environment Agency River Conditions (Green, yellow, or red ), other factors include current speed past Molesey Boat Club and this will be determined by a STICK TEST.
 If a stick thrown into the centre of the stream takes 30 seconds or less to pass the 117 feet from the launch mooring post to the green barrier the race may be cancelled, if more than 60 seconds there is likely to be no problem.
+Other factors will be river flow rate at Sunbury as measured by the gauges installed there, wind speed and water temperature.

-- 6 Marshalling launches, 6 umpires, 2 rescue boats, and control commission personnel are in place.
-All are equipped with radios and loud-hailers.
+5 Marshalling launches, 9 umpires, 3 rescue boats, and control commission personnel will be in place.
+All equipped with radios and loudhailers.
 The race is about 3.2km and takes 8 to 13 minutes to complete.
 The course is generally quite wide, narrowing to three boat widths down Platt’s Eyot.
-All boats must be coxed or steered by competent individuals and rowed by veterans, except for a few junior boats.
-All boats are 8 oared or 4 oared or quad sculling boats.
+All boats must be coxed or steered by competent individuals.
+All boats are 8 oared or 4 oared or quad or double sculling boats.

-- Crews are not allowed to practice starts through the marshalling area to avoid risk of collision.
+Crews are not allowed to do practice starts through the marshalling area to avoid risk of collision.
 The downstream reach along Platts Ait only may be used.

-- Crews are marshalled on the Middlesex bank by default.
-However the Surrey bank may be used to avoid strong stream and will turn very close to the lock.
-The highest marshalling position (1) is now over 150 yards from the start buoy so as to increase warm-up space.
-Marshalling on the Surrey bank reduces the effect of stream coming down from Sunbury weir – this then assists the turn as boats turn downstream.
+Crews are marshalled on the Middlesex bank by default.
+However the Surrey bank may be used in exceptional circumstances to avoid strong stream.
+The highest marshalling position (1) is now over 1o0 yards from the start buoy so as to increase warm-up space.